miftahsemane/trusted_travel/README.md

 # trusted_travel
 trusted_travel group project
-The scope of this project to build the ugliest website.
+The scope of this project is to build the ugliest website.